macCesar/purgeTSS/README.md

 ```bash
 purgetss [ -d, --dev ]
 ```
-Use `--dev` if you want to copy all available classes in `tailwind.tss` and `fontawesome.tss` while prototyping your App.
+Use `--dev` if you want to copy all available classes in `tailwind.tss`, `fontawesome.tss` and `lineicons.tss` while prototyping your App.

 ## Commands
 ```bash
 purgetss fonts
 ```
-Use this command to copy the following [Font Awesome Fonts](https://github.com/FortAwesome/Font-Awesome/tree/master/js-packages/%40fortawesome/fontawesome-free/webfonts) to your `app/assets/fonts` folder.
+Use this command to copy the free versions of [Font Awesome Fonts](https://github.com/FortAwesome/Font-Awesome/tree/master/js-packages/%40fortawesome/fontawesome-free/webfonts) and [LineIcons Fonts](https://lineicons.com/free/) into your `app/assets/fonts` folder.
 With their names fixed to work with your app whether it is iOS or Android.

 > FontAwesome5Brands-Regular.ttf
 >
 > FontAwesome5Free-Regular.ttf
 >
 > FontAwesome5Free-Solid.ttf
+>
+> LineIcons.ttf

 ```bash
 purgetss auto-update
 ```
 Use this command to update `purgeTSS` to the latest version.

+We constantly update `purgeTSS` for bug fixes, to add new features and to include the latest versions of Tailwind CSS and all other resources like Tailwind UI and Fonts.

 ## Sample file
 Use this markup to test `purgeTSS`.